gar1t/gage-save/tests/cmd-check.md

 Help for `check`:

     >>> run("gage check --help", env={"COLUMNS": "72"})  # +diff
-    Usage: gage check [OPTIONS] [PATH]
+    Usage: gage check [options] [path]
     ⤶
       Show and validate settings.
     ⤶
-      Use **check** to show Gage ML version, install location, and other configured settings.
+      Shows Gage ML version, install location, and other configured settings.
     ⤶
-      To check a Gage file for issues, specify the file as **PATH**.
+      To check a Gage file for issues, specify path.
     ⤶
     Arguments:
-      [PATH]  Check Gage file for issues.
-Cannot be used with --version.
+      [path]  Gage file or a project directory to check.
+Cannot use with --version.
     ⤶
     Options:
-      --version SPEC  Test Gage version against SPEC.
-Cannot be used with filename.
+      --version spec  Test Gage version against spec.
+Cannot be used with path.
       --json          Format check output as JSON.
       -v, --verbose   Show more information.
       -h, --help      Show this message and exit.